Complementary Health Approaches

 For More Information

-You can find more information about complementary health approaches for pain on the NCCAM Web site.
-Another NIH agency, the National Institute of Neurological Disorders and Stroke, also has information on the treatment of pain, including the use of complementary health approaches.
+You can find more information about complementary health approaches for pain on the Web site of the National Center for Complementary and Integrative Health (NCCIH) Another NIH agency, the National Institute of Neurological Disorders and Stroke, also has information on the treatment of pain, including the use of complementary health approaches.